Use Windows Wireless Display to Turn an Old Device into a Secondary Screen

 - Open

-. - Go to the bottom and open
+Settings>System. - Go to the bottom and open

-. - Click the
+Optional features. - Click the

-button at the top right. - Search for and select the
+View featuresbutton at the top right. - Search for and select the

-. - Wait for the feature to be added—older devices may install this slowly.
+Add. - Wait for the feature to be added—older devices may install this slowly.

 - Return to the

-. - Configure the relevant options:
+Systempage, and openProjecting to this PC. - Configure the relevant options:

 - Set

-Ask to project to this PC
+Ask to project to this PCtoFirst time only. - Turn off

-, though if the old device has poor battery life, it may be better to keep this on and use it plugged in.
+This PC can be discovered for projection only when it's plugged into a power source, though if the old device has poor battery life, it may be better to keep this on and use it plugged in.

 - Set